babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 Full-text search (FTS) is the process of searching a portion of text within a large collection of electronically recorded text data and providing results that include part or all of the terms in the search [[2]](#references).
 It retrieves documents that don’t perfectly match the search criteria.
 Documents here refers to database entities containing textual data.

 You may enhance a FTS with search tools like fuzzy-text and synonyms in addition to looking for specific keywords.
-As a result, while searching with a phrase like "pasta," the results could also include "Fettuccine Carbonara" or "Bacon and pesto flatbread" in addition to dishes like "Pasta with meatballs".
 This implies that, for example, if a user searches for "cats and dogs," an application supported by FTS may be able to return results that include simply "cats" or "dogs," the words in a different order ("dogs and cats," or "cat"), or alternative spellings of the terms ("dog," or "cat") [[3]](#references).
 Applications can better infer the user's intent thanks to this, which speeds up the return of relevant results.
 This technique is not based on machine-learning hence it is fast as there's no training cost involved.
 Many search engine companies use search engines such as Elasticsearch [[4]](#references), MongoDB Atlas Search [[2]](#references) to return the results of text queries similar to the  catalog queries as seen in Figure 1.4.